oblador/angular-scroll/README.md

 ```

 ### Active class
-Specify the active class name to apply to a link when it is active, default is `active`.
+It Specify the active class name to apply to a link when it is active, default is `active`.

 ```js
 angular.module('myApp', ['duScroll']).value('duScrollActiveClass', 'custom-class');